FAIRmat-NFDI/nomad-docs/docs/howto/manage/program/graph_api.md

 ## Overview

-While REST works well for simple data fetching, it often requires multiple requests when building complex pages, since each endpoint provides only fixed data.
-GraphQL addresses this by letting clients request exactly the fields they need across related resources in a single query, reducing round trips and avoiding over- or under-fetching.
+While REST works well for simple data fetching, it often requires multiple requests when building complex pages, since each endpoint provides a fixed response format.
+Hence queries may under- or over-fetch with respect to the requested data.
+GraphQL addresses this by letting clients request exactly the fields they need across related resources in a single query, reducing round trips.

 NOMAD mimics this behaviour with a GraphQL-like API, available at the `/graph/query` endpoint (see the [NOMAD API Dashboard](https://nomad-lab.eu/prod/v1/api/v1/extensions/docs){:target="_blank"}).

 ??? note "Technical Note"
-    The implementation can be categorized as a GraphQL-like API implemented within the REST-style framework FastAPI.
+    The implementation can be categorized as a GraphQL-like API powered by the REST-style framework FastAPI, rather than GraphQL itself.
     Because GraphQL requires static, explicitly defined schemas ahead of time while NOMAD supports data with dynamic schema, it cannot be implemented directly using existing GraphQL tools.
 As a result, there are unfortunately no GUI tools available at this time.

 ## Basic Data Fetching